AzureAD/microsoft-authentication-library-for-js/samples/msal-angular-v2-samples/angular12-sample-app/README.md

 - Ensure [all pre-requisites](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/README.md) have been completed to run msal-angular.

 ### Configure the application
-- Open `./src/app/app.modules.ts` in an editor.
+- Open `.src/environments/environment.ts` in an editor:
-- Replace client id with the Application (client) ID from the portal registration, or use the currently configured lab registration.
+- Replace `ENTER_CLIENT_ID_HERE` with the Application (client) ID from the app registration portal
-  - Optionally, you may replace any of the other parameters, or you can remove them and use the default values.
+- Replace `ENTER_TENANT_ID_HERE` with the tenant ID from the app registration portal

+These parameters are taken in during runtime to initialize MSAL in `./src/app/app.module.ts`.

 ### Running the sample
 - In a command prompt, run `npm start`.